 All visitors to TOG are welcomed by a member of staff and need to sign in and out in the presence of a staff member.
 Only those who are pre-authorised to collect their child from TOG will be allowed to do so, unless approval is given by the parent/carer, so please ensure you inform your Key Person or other staff members of any changes in advance.
 Parents/Carers are asked to leave an emergency number where they can be contacted.

-Please pay fees promptly, if you are having difficulties please speak to Alison or Helen.
+Please pay fees promptly, if you are having difficulties please speak to Helen or Julie.

 We hope that your child’s experiences at TOG is happy and enjoyable and we look forward to working together in partnership with you.